Floodplain Management Training

 Registration link: GoToWebinar

-Participants can receive 1 continuing education credit through the Texas Floodplain Management Association after attending this webinar.
+Participants can receive 7 continuing education credits through the Texas Floodplain Management Association after attending BOTH sessions.

 Location: Online